Meez25/Scraper-books_to_scrape/README.md

 - review_rating
 - image_url

-One csv file per category will be created, inside a folder named "output".
+One csv file per category will be created, inside a folder named "csv_files".

 Images will also be saved in a folder named "img" and in the sub folder "category".